Telephone numbers in Cyprus: Regional codes

-The situation in Northern Cyprus
+Situation in Northern Cyprus

 In Northern Cyprus, the Turkish numbering plan is used.
 The Turkish area code 0392 has been assigned for use with landline numbers, with 0533 Kuzey Kibris Turkcell and 0542 KKTC Telsim being used for mobile phones, while the Turkish country code +90 is used for calls from the rest of the world.

 For calls from the Republic of Cyprus to Northern Cyprus, the code 0139 followed by the 7-digit subscriber number is used, which are charged at local call rates.
 0139 is still used for direct calls to Northern Cyprus even after the numbering plan change of December 2001.

 For calls from Northern Cyprus to the Republic of Cyprus, area code 0123 is used but the call is charged at international rates.
 It is also possible to use the international prefix 00357.

 These direct telephone connections between the two halves of the island are operated by the United Nations exchange, which allows direct telephone calls between the two communities is in place since 4 May 1998.

-After 2 March 2003, direct international calls from the Republic of Cyprus to Turkey are possible and now callers from the Republic of Cyprus can call Northern Cyprus through Turkey dialling 0090 392 xxxxxxx as well as using 0139 (although in this case calls will be charged at international rates).
+After 2 March 2003, direct international calls from the Republic of Cyprus to Turkey are possible.
+Now callers from the Republic of Cyprus can call Northern Cyprus either through Turkey dialing 0090 392 xxxxxxx (calls charged at international rates), or using 0139 (calls charged at local rates).